 Evangelicals are taught that any good they do is because of God, and that any bad they do is because of Satan and/or the flesh.
 This is why so many Christian athletes thank God for their athletic prowess, thinking that they never would have scored the winning touchdown or crossed the finish line first if it had not been for Jesus.
 Never mind all the training, practice, and single-minded devotion to their sport; all that is nothing when compared to what God does in and through them.

 I am a firm believer now in giving credit to whom credit is due.
 When the Gerencsers gathered together last Thanksgiving Day for dinner, I didn’t bow my head and thank the good Lord above for the food we were about to eat.
 Why?
 The Lord had nothing to do with it.
-Polly did the work to earn the wages for which the food was purchased.
+My wife, Polly, did the work to earn the wages for which the food was purchased.
 She, along with our daughter and daughters-in-law, prepped and cooked the food.
 The only people deserving of my vittle praise are they, not God.

 I am frequently given praise over something I’ve written or said.
 I often receive complimentary comments about my photography work.
 Deep down — wherever “deep down” is — I appreciate the kind words of others, but I often have feelings of guilt when I do so.
 I have similar feelings when I experience good things in my life; you know like coming into some money, being able to put on my shoes, finding that one of my children didn’t eat the last piece of pizza, or getting laid.
 When life is good, I far too often either think it won’t last or that I don’t deserve it.
 When “shit happens,” I tend to think it’s what I deserve.
 These screwed-up feelings about life trace squarely back to my immersion in Evangelicalism and its teachings.
 I suspect that I am not alone when it comes to thinking like this.
 Evangelicalism, especially if people embrace it totally, can and does cause great psychological harm.
-I hope some readers will share in the comment section their own experiences with the Evangelical teachings I have mentioned this post.
+I hope readers will share in the comment section their own experiences with the Evangelical teachings I have mentioned in this post.